fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/1/text.md

 **Note:**
 The supplied commands in the next steps MUST be run from your setup/kafka sub-directory of the **HLFADV** repository clone.

 Let's present our case study.
 We need to model the systems of Monedero, a fictional company whose core business is cryptocurrency exchange.
 Monedero wants to base its IT infrastructure on an enterprise service bus (ESB) built with Apache Kafka.
 The Monedero IT department wants to unify the service backbone across the organization.
 Monedero also has worldwide, web-based, and mobile-app-based clients, so a real-time response is fundamental.

-This chapter covers the following topics:
+In this scenario, we will cover the following topics:

 - Modeling the messages in JSON format
 - Setting up a Kafka project with Gradle